Angular Velocity Calculator

 Understanding Period and Frequency

 The period is the time taken for one complete revolution (in seconds), while frequency is the number of revolutions per second (in Hz).
-They are inversely related: `Period = 1 / Frequency`, offering different perspectives on rotational speed.
+They are inversely related: `Period = 1 / Frequency`.
+For an object rotating at 30 RPM (0.5 Hz), its period is 2 seconds, meaning it takes 2 seconds to complete one full rotation.

 Interpreting RPM